eathanjames/mash-technical-test/README.md

 Game should run using npm run dev after installing.

+Tools used:
+Webstorm IDE
+Made use of Claude.AI for some debugging and validating code.

 1. What additional features or improvements could be added to enhance the game experience?
       Adding in better navigation - back button to return to previous stage without having to restart the entire game.